Never Surrender High-Top

-The Never Surrender High-Top is a high-top sneaker brand sold by United States president Donald Trump, and bought by American entrepreneur Roman Sharf.
+The Never Surrender High-Top is a high-top sneaker brand sold by United States president Donald Trump.

 Release and promotion

 Trump announced the Never Surrender High-Top on February 17, 2024, at Sneaker Con in Philadelphia; his appearance was met with a mixture of applause and disdain.
 Debuting at as a limited-edition offering of one thousand made-to-order pairs, the Never Surrender High-Top appeared on gettrumpsneakers.com, selling out within hours; the website features cologne, perfume, and two additional sneakers.
 The sneaker was manufactured by 45Footwear, who licensed Trump's image from CIC Ventures, and will ship in July.

 Trump autographed at least ten pairs of the Never Surrender High-Top.
 One pair was sold for to Roman Sharf, a watch dealer.
 Sharf was invited to Trump International Golf Club after posting about the sneakers online.

 Design

 The Never Surrender High-Top is a high-top sneaker bearing similarities to the sneakers in the Nike Air Force series.
 The sneaker's quarter, tip, vamp, tongue, shoelaces, and heel are gilded, with the flag of the United States adorning the collar and sock lining.
 The midsole is white while the outsole is red.
 It has been suggested by the website The Fashion Law that the design of the shoe may infringe on a trademark held by Christian Louboutin.